Chase Jarvis posted this excerpt:

 I always impart the anecdote from a show I produced, where a local art educator and ‘expert’ couldn’t determine if he liked a piece until he found out where the artist had trained.

 Now – I’m not ripping the value of education – I just think that we use it as to much of a crutch.
 It is somehow easier to read a book, take a class, read a blog rather than go out and shot, draw, build.
 I know I fall into that trap.
 It makes us feel like we’re improving our selves, but at the end of the day, we haven’t produced anything.
 That is the true test.

 We spent the day at OMSI watching the kids run around and have fun.
-I sugar crashed about 1:30 local time and crawled into the cafeteria (not literally, but sure felt like it) and ate the first thing I could find.
-That was not so fun.
+I sugar crashed about 1:30 local time and crawled into the cafeteria (not literally, but it sure felt like it) and ate the first thing I could find.
+That part wasn’t so fun.

 Here’s a couple of pictures I took.
 Both low key HDR.
-Not a great lighting moment, but I’m determined to prove you can take reasonable pictures during times when the light isn’t perfect.
-Since that is most of the time and, secretly, because I don’t have to get up at 5:00 in the morning to catch bad light.
+Not a great lighting moment, but I’m determined to prove you can take reasonable pictures during times when the light isn’t perfect – since that is most of the time and, secretly, because I don’t want to get up at 5:00 in the morning to try and catch good light.